-Surveillance camera operators will receive bespoke local training on using the systems.
-This will be refreshed annually and officers will maintain a CPD portfolio.
+Surveillance camera operators will receive SIA and bespoke local training on using the systems and data protection and retention.
+This will be refreshed annually and officers will maintain a short CPD portfolio.

 Operators of Trust surveillance and public open space cameras (CCTV & BWV) will hold a valid SIA CCTV licence.